My University/Law Journey

 I remember hearing all these foreign concepts in class like Westlaw, LexisNexis and being so confused.
 Most of the cases were R and somebody and I remember thinking who is this R and why is he causing all this trouble? lmao.
 I later found out that 'R' in England meant Crown, which meant Government, which was the prosecutor for all criminal offences.
 It was all so confusing.
 And I’m definitely not alone with this, but I feel with law we are not given enough guidance on what to do to get good grades, how to excel, or how to answer questions.
 Law is a very intricate course with so many complexities and most of the time, we’re left to figure things out on our own.
 I didn’t realise what I had to do to write a first class answer until my final year!
 Yep!
 It took me three years!
 This is one of the reasons I wanted to start my blog, to provide the answers, I never got when I was at University.

 Then second year started, now this was real business.
 Our work was going to count now.
 I’d say in second year, I was a lot more serious and I started to get a hang of things.
 So I never missed essay clinic.
-I went for most of my classes.
+I went for almost all my classes.
 I studied quite last minute but when I did I gave it my all.
 Second year was the year where I’d attend all those extra talks organised by the school of law like ‘how to write a first class answer’ etc. So I’d say by second year, I had an idea of what I needed to do to get a first, but I just couldn't do it (whereas final year was the year where I knew what I was supposed to do and I actually did it) .
 I couldn't do it because it just seemed like a lot of stress and I didn't think I had enough time either.
 I remember thinking to myself, "Do all my further reading?"
 What?!
 Was I the first?
 So I did as much work as I could, but it was certainly not my best.

 Towards the end of second year, right before my second year exams, I attended this event organised by the Christian Society in my University.
 And this woman was speaking and she said as children of God, success was our birthright.
 She said as children of God, we were born to excel in whatever field we found ourselves.
 She said even at University, because of the God within you, a first class degree was your birth right because it was the very best.
-And as children of God, we were born to do great things not for ourselves but so that all the Glory will be given back to God.
+And as children of God, we were born to do great things not for ourselves but so that all the Glory would be given back to God.
 I remember hearing this and for the first time deciding that I wanted to make a first class in law and maybe this was actually possible.
 So I went on to prepare for my second year exams, I was starting late but I did the best I could with the time I had.

 Fast-forward to a few months later, it was the summer of 2014.
 The summer before my final year.
 I had just gotten my second year grades.
 Real bummer.
 65% what?
 Who gets a first class with a 65% in their second year?
 I had played my life away.
 I remember being so sad.
 I genuinely felt like I had shattered my hopes.
 I remember praying that day and just saying God, I don’t know what’s going on now but I know you’ve got me.
 I know I can still do this as long as you’re with me.
 Even if my prayer was sincere, I would be lying if I said I truly believed getting a first was still possible at that point.
 I still thought I had messed up my chances but I was determined to give it my best.